• Skip to primary navigation

 Nutrition per Serving

-Serving: 0.3recipe | Calories: 241kcal | Carbohydrates: 3g | Protein: 21g | Fat: 16g | Saturated Fat: 2g | Sodium: 1233mg | Fiber: 1g
+Serving: 0.3 recipe | Calories: 241 kcal | Carbohydrates: 3 g | Protein: 21 g | Fat: 16 g | Saturated Fat: 2 g | Sodium: 1233 mg | Fiber: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Seafood Recipes

-• Grilled scallops served with lemon slices.
+• Grilled scallops are served with lemon slices.

 Grilled Scallops

-• Grilled mahi mahi served on a white plate with lemon slices.
+• Grilled mahi mahi is served on a white plate with lemon slices.

 Grilled Mahi Mahi